Mass. health officials warn about potential exposure to measles in several communities

 250 Granite St, Braintree, MA 02184

-Early symptoms of measles occur 10 days to 2 weeks after exposure and may resemble a cold (with fever, cough, runny nose, and red eyes) and a rash occurs on the skin 2-4 days after the initial symptoms develop.
+Early symptoms of measles occur 10 days to two weeks after exposure and may resemble a cold (with fever, cough, runny nose, and red eyes) and a rash occurs on the skin two to four days after the initial symptoms develop.

 Those who were exposed and begin to develop symptoms of measles should call their healthcare provider before visiting an office, clinic, or emergency room.